itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/cognito.md

     - Cognito Identity Pools allow for unauthenticated (guest) access
 - Users can then access AWS services directly or through API Gateway
     - The IAM policies applied to the credentials are defined in Cognito
-    - They can be customized based on the user_id for fine grained control
+    - They can be customized based on the user_id for fine-grained control

 ### Cognito Identity Pools - IAM Roles